Purpurinidae

-The Purpurinidae are an extinct family of sea snails, marine gastropod molluscs in the clade Littorinimorpha.
-According to taxonomy of the Gastropoda by Bouchet & Rocroi (2005) the family Purpurinidae has no subfamilies.
+The Purpurinidae are an extinct family of sea snails, marine gastropod molluscs in the order Neogastropoda.

 Fossil record

 These sea snails lived between the Upper Permian or Lopingian (about 259 million years ago) and the Lower Cretaceous (about 112 million years ago).
 The fossils were found in Europe (Portugal, France, Luxembourg, Germany, Austria, Italy, Poland, Hungary, Slovenia and Romania), Asia (Israel, Jordan, Saudi Arabia, Iran, Pakistan, India and Japan), North America (Greenland, United States of America and Mexico) and Africa (Tunisia, Ethiopia, Kenya and Tanzania).